Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 |

-The verbal and logical ability section of XAT can be easily tackled with the right approach and preparation tips.
+The verbal and logical ability section of XAT can be effectively tackled with the right approach and preparation tips.
 Read below some XAT prep tips by our top MBA experts to prepare better.

 The Decision Making section is unique to the XAT Exam in comparison to all other MBA Entrance Exams.
 It tests the candidate on their presence of mind and ability to read the situation so that the candidate's problem-solving/case-solving skills can be tested.
 The number of questions in this section varies from paper to paper.